 How to Fix Toe Walking in Children with Cerebral Palsy

-In order to fix toe walking in children with cerebral palsy, you have to treat the underlying problem: spasticity.
+In order to correct toe walking in children with cerebral palsy, you have to treat the underlying problem: spasticity.

 Below, we’ll discuss some of the most widely-utilized interventions to treat spasticity.